 Applicants should request that their high school send an official transcript to the Admissions Office at the time of application.
 Students must also have a final transcript sent after graduation.
 FAX (facsimile) copies are not considered official.
 If transcripts are not in the same name as the application (due to a legal name change), it is the responsibility of the applicant to have the name corrected on the transcripts so that the application and transcripts can be matched.
 Students wishing to begin classes in the fall are encouraged to apply for admission as early as the previous fall.
 Once the application is complete, notification of the decision will be mailed within two weeks.

-High school graduation or the GED and the following qualifications are necessary for admission to MSUM.
-Applicants not meeting these criteria are reviewed on an individual basis.
+High school graduation or the GED and the following qualifications are necessary for automatic admission to MSUM.

 We will review your admission as soon as all of the following materials have been received in the Office of Admissions:

 Once you’ve been accepted at MSU Moorhead, your next step is to register for classes.
-We make registration easy with Dragon Registration Day, a required one-day program in which you’ll:
+We make registration easy with New Student Orientation, a required one-day program in which you’ll:

 Guests are welcome to attend!
 Be sure to bring your parents and guests so they can learn more about MSU Moorhead.
 They’ll attend a program designed specifically for them.

 Please plan for a full day of activities from 8:30 a.m. to 3:30 p.m.
-You’ll receive additional information about scheduled events, parking and a map to campus two weeks before your Dragon Registration Day.
+You’ll receive additional information about scheduled events, parking and a map to campus two weeks before New Student Orientation.
 If you’ve taken any classes for college credit while in high school, bring a copy of your transcripts to ensure that we create the right academic plan for you.

 If you’re looking for accommodations while visiting the Fargo-Moorhead area, please visit www.fargomoorhead.org for hotel/motel information and options.